MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 How CAT Differs from a Fixed Exam

 On a traditional fixed-format exam, every candidate receives the same questions in the same order.
-On the MBLEx's CAT format:
+On the MBLEx's fixed-length CAT format:

 -

 The exam selects questions based on your performance.
 If you answer a question correctly, the next question may be slightly more difficult.
 If you answer incorrectly, the next question may be slightly easier.
+This adaptation happens after every single question throughout the entire exam.

 -